 We all go into motherhood knowing that a newborn will bring sleep disruptions.
 People often remind expecting moms to sleep now, before the baby gets here.
-But when you’re pregnant, you often discover that sleep isn’t exactly easy to come by now, either!
+But when you’re pregnant, you may discover that sleep isn’t exactly easy to come by now, either!
 Your body aches and you can’t find a way to get comfortable.
 Your bladder requires emptying at least once a night.
 And what’s with the vivid dreams or nightmares once you finally do get to sleep?!
 Let’s take a look at ways you can help lessen the struggle, from good sleep hygiene to products that can promote comfortable sleeping positions during pregnancy.

 Table of contents

 If you’re struggling to sleep, you’re not alone.
 In fact, most women—one study showed 78%—report sleep disturbances during pregnancy (1).
 It can start right from the first trimester, when rapidly changing hormones can both make you sleepier and alter your sleep cycles, potentially making your sleep less restful (1).
 And by the third trimester, you may be dealing with all kinds of physical discomfort: heartburn; frequent urination; leg cramps, or restless legs syndrome; shortness of breath; Braxton Hicks contractions; or generally finding yourself unable to get comfortable in any of the positions you slept in before pregnancy.